 If you’re not sure if you can get ADP because of where you live, get advice from Citizens Advice Scotland (0800 028 1456).

-You can continue to receive Carer’s Allowance – and Carer's Allowance Supplement, if you receive it – if you go abroad for up to four weeks in a six-month period.
-If you’re going abroad temporarily with the person you care for and they receive PIP, ADP, DLA or AA, this can be extended.
-If you move to an EEA country or Switzerland, you may be able to keep receiving payments or make a new claim.
+You can continue to receive Carer’s Allowance, Carer Support Payment – and Carer's Allowance Supplement, if you receive it – if you go abroad for up to four weeks in a six-month period.
+If you’re going abroad temporarily with the person you care for and they receive PIP, ADP, DLA or AA, this may be extended.

 State Pension